youshy/Hands-On-Ready-To-Deploy-Golang-CRUD-API/README.md

 router.Handle(prefix+"/post/{post_id}", a.UpdatePost()).Methods(http.MethodPut)
 ```

-And let's write the logic for the handler as well:
+And let's write the logic for the missing GetSinglePost handler well:

 **handlers.go**
 ```go